 How to prevent solenoid valve noises

-Noisy solenoid valves are sometimes merely a nuisance, but they may also point to some problems that should be addressed to prevent valve failure.
+Noisy solenoid valves may point to some problems that should be addressed to prevent valve failure.
 Some valves produce noises even when operating properly, which is why it is important to be able to recognize whether the valve is operating normally or there is a problem with the solenoid valve, control circuitry or plumbing.
 The most common valve noises are listed below.

 Humming or buzzing noise